jdart1/arasan-chess/README.md

 if installed.
 Default is true.
 - BookPath - path to the Arasan book.
 Default is book.bin in the same directory as the Arasan engine executable.
-- Opening book variety - value from 0 to 100, default 50.
+- Book variety - value from 0 to 100, default 50.
 Higher values
 produce more variety in book move selection.
 - Position learning - true to enable position learning (storing key position results in a file and later retrieving them).
 - Learn file name - name & location of the file to store position learning data
 - UCI_LimitStrength - true or false, default false.
 True to limit the engine playing strength.
-- UCI_Elo - desired playing strength, settable from Elo 1000 to Elo 2600.
+- UCI_Elo - desired playing strength, settable from Elo 1000 to Elo 3450.
 This is
 only effective if UCI_LimitStrength is set true.
 - Set processor affinity - for NUMA builds only.
 If set true, binds threads to cores.